imflash217/portfolio/docs/nlp/regex.md

 They are particularly useful for searching in texts, when we have a **pattern** to search for and a **corpus** of texts to search through.
+A regex search function will search through the corpus returning all teexts that match the pattern.
+The corpus can be a single document or a collection.
+For example, the Unix cmd tool **`grep`** takes a regex and returns every line of the input document that matches the pattern in regex.